-Sales and income data are the primary data sources for establishing the value of real estate Sales and income data are the primary data sources for establishing the value of real estate.
+Sales and income data are the primary data sources for establishing the value of real estate.
 Sales transactions are used as the basis for valuing most residential properties in the County.
 Since inaccurate sales information can lead to incorrect conclusions about property values, sales must be reviewed to verify the physical and financial circumstances that led to a particular sale price.
-Surveys are mailed monthly to verify information on the sale that was obtained from documents at the courthouse.
+Surveys are mailed monthly to verify information about the sale that was obtained from documents at the courthouse.
 Further review may include a physical inspection of the property to confirm its condition.
 The review may also include contact with the buyer, seller, or other parties involved in the transaction to verify the presence and amount of unusual financial terms that may have affected the sale price.
-To aid in valuing commercial and industrial property using the income approach, the Real Estate Assessments Office collects income and expense information from commercial property owners.
+To aid in valuing commercial and industrial property using the income approach,